Charity Poker Events

 Charity poker tournaments are fun and surprisingly easy to put together.
 Just be sure to do the research to ensure your event follows state and local gambling regulations, so you aren't putting your organization at risk.

-- See our Charity Poker Event Checklist to help you with your planning.
+- See our blog on How to Organize a Charity Poker Event in 10 Steps to help you with your planning.

 - Still looking for ideas?
 Check out these 50 unique fundraising ideas.